Difference Between Pleasure and Happiness

 What is Pleasure?

-Pleasure refers to an extensive variety of mental experiences that people see as good, enjoyable, or worthwhile.
-Although pleasure pushes us to replicate enjoyable events and circumstances, we generally do not always settle on what makes us happy.
+Pleasure refers to a wide variety of mental experiences that people see as good, enjoyable, or worthwhile.
+Although pleasure pushes us to replicate enjoyable events and circumstances, we do not always settle on what makes us happy.

-You may try to compensate by eating chocolate and sweets, which provides you pleasure, but you remain sad.
+You may try to compensate by eating chocolate and sweets, which provide you pleasure, but you remain sad.
 Pleasure is associated with pleasurable sensory experiences and nice things occurring.

 Pleasurable experiences can make us feel happy for a short time, but this happiness is fleeting since it is contingent on other events and experiences.

-Genuine pleasure is impacted by circumstances, but not determined by them.
+Circumstances impact genuine pleasure but are not determined by them.
 To put it another way, pleasure is ephemeral and externally motivated.

 pleasure